(As amended up to September 2017)

 (b) not be entitled to hold office or have voting rights;

-(c) be entitled to the social privileges of AAIR as determined by or on the invitation of the Committee or President and Secretary in conjunction, from time to time;
+(c) be entitled to the social privileges of AAIR as determined by or on the invitation of the Committee or President and Secretary acting jointly, from time to time;

 (d) be eligible for discounts to AAIR events, where such discounts are available to a Retired member.

 A right, privilege or obligation of a member of AAIR, by reason of membership, is personal to the member and:

 (1) cannot be transferred to another person or organisation; and